A class that provides the functionality of Kernel#set_trace_func

 trace = TracePoint.new(:call) do |tp| p [tp.lineno, tp.defined_class, tp.method_id, tp.event] end #=> #<TracePoint:disabled> trace.enable #=> false puts "Hello, TracePoint!" # ... # [48, IRB::Notifier::AbstractNotifier, :printf, :call] # ...

-When you want to deactivate the trace, you must use TracePoint#disable
+To deactivate the trace, use TracePoint#disable

 trace.disable